GavinHuttley/tib/source/molevol/hypothesis_testing.rst

 Nesting hypotheses
 ------------------

-.. sidebar:: The relationship between a hypothesis and a model
+.. margin:: The relationship between a hypothesis and a model
     :name: hypothesis_model

     A model *is* a hypothesis.
 Hypothesis testing is a procedure for selecting the hypothesis (model) that best explains the data.
 Typically, hypothesis testing involves comparing two only hypotheses.
 For cases where there are more than 2 to chose from, we refer to the procedure as "model selection".